prismicio/prismic-gatsby/README.md

 **Note**: Data within the `document` field is wrapped in an array.
 Due to the method in which Gatsby processes one-to-one node relationships, this work-around is necessary to ensure the field can accommodate different content types.
-This may be fixed in a later Gatsby relase.
+This may be fixed in a later Gatsby release.

 Querying data on the `document` field is handled the same as querying slices.
 Please read the [Query slices](#query-slices) section for details.